Ucombinator/jaam/README.md

 Scala (http://www.scala-lang.org/)

+A Java 1.7 installation.
+(Java 1.8 may not work.)

 ## Initialization

 Before running the analyzer for the first time, you must run:

     ./classGrabber.sh

 This will populate javacache with class files from your Java installation.
 For copyright reasons, we cannot distribute these with the code.

+Note that if you get an error like the following is is likely that `./classGrabber.sh` pulled the class files from a Java 1.8 installation instead of Java 1.7.

+    [error] (run-main-0) java.lang.RuntimeException: Assertion failed.

+If this happens, ensure that only Java 1.7 is visible, then delete the contents of `javacache/` and rerun `./classGrabber.sh`.

 ## Usage

 Simply run:

     sbt 'run <class-directory> <class> <main>'

- - '<class-directory>' is the directory containing the class files to analyze.
-For the examples included with the source, this should be 'to-analyze'.
+ - `<class-directory>` is the directory containing the class files to analyze.
+For the examples included with the source, this should be `to-analyze`.

- - '<class>' is the name of the class containing the 'main' function from which to start the analysis.
+ - `<class>` is the name of the class containing the `main` function from which to start the analysis.

- - '<main>' is the name of the 'main' function from which to start the analysis.
+ - `<main>` is the name of the `main` function from which to start the analysis.

 For example, you could run:

     sbt 'run to-analyze Factorial main'

-The first time you run this 'sbt' will download a number of packages on which our tool depends.
+The first time you run this `sbt` will download a number of packages on which our tool depends.
 This may take a while, but these are cached and will not need to be downloaded on successive runs.